-Sinkholes are closed depressions in areas underlain by soluble rock such as limestone, dolostone, gypsum or salt.
+Sinkholes are closed depressions in areas underlain by soluble rock such as limestone, dolostone, and in some states gypsum and salt.
 Sinkholes form when surface sediments subside into underground voids created by the dissolving action of groundwater in the underlying bedrock.

 Origins of the Subsidence Incident Reports